PayIt, a payments platform designed for public services, raises $100M+ from Insight Partners

 And in case you are wondering, Thomson added that the reason they’re not disclosing a more exact funding figure — or PayIt’s valuation — is because the company doesn’t want the financial aspects to be the focus: both because he wants this to be about expansion, and because he doesn’t want to give too much information to competitors.

-Indeed, while the market is massive — in the US alone, Thomson estimates that some $2 trillion flows between public services and constituents annually — it is also crowded with payment companies that want to tap some of that for themselves.
+Indeed, while the market is massive — in the U.S. alone, Thomson estimates that some $2 trillion flows between public services and constituents annually — it is also crowded with payment companies that want to tap some of that for themselves.

-Competitors include other payment platforms that work with government services such as Aliant, other payment providers like Stripe and PayPal, companies like Visa, and sometimes even the governments itself.
-Thomson does not what PayIt’s own share of the pie is except to note that it is handling a “small but rapidly growing percentage of the market.”
+Competitors include other payment platforms that work with government services, such as Aliant, other payment providers like Stripe and PayPal, companies like Visa, and sometimes even the government itself.
+Thomson does not divulge what PayIt’s own share of the pie is except to note that it is handling a “small but rapidly growing percentage of the market.”

 As citizens, we all know some of the pain points of older systems: they might require in-person visits or snail mail to make payments and procure various official documents.
 (DMV appointments, for one, can take months to sort out.)
 As Thomson describes it, what’s going on under the hood is equally as inefficient and slow moving.

-“To do business with the government — whether its US, state or local — the entire burden in many cases is placed on constituents,” Thomson said.
+“To do business with the government — whether it’s U.S., state or local — the entire burden in many cases is placed on constituents,” Thomson said.
 Behind the scenes, it’s also bad.
 There can be “as many as six or seven systems in use to handle a request, a payment and more.”

 The idea is that PayIt has built a platform that can integrate all of that into a single process, behind a single front end.
 “Payments happen in the form of a wallet,” he said, adding that PayIt handles sensitive information in the cloud and doesn’t require users to re-enter too many details, or for too many organizations to have to hand off information between each other to complete a payment subsequent document order.
 “Consumers love it because it’s like interacting with a business in the private sector,” he said.